busshi/POC_octolo/README.md

 ### Notes

-Project tested on macOS with M1 chip and inside an Ubuntu VM
+Project tested on macOS and an Ubuntu VM with M1 chip, and also Linux with a x86 processor